vrijBRP/demodam.org/src/pages/governance.en.md

 ## Join Demodam!
 So, convinced already, are you?
 Excellent.
 Please join us!
 Find out [how you can join and contribute](https://github.com/demodam/demodam.org/blob/develop/CONTRIBUTING.MD).

-## Demodam steering team
+## Demodam core team

 The Demodam steering team **oversees the overall direction** of Demodam.
-Any active member of the community can request to become a steering team member by asking the steering team.
-The steering team will vote on it (simple majority).
-The steering team strives to be a team in which several perspectives (knowledge, type of organizations) are represented.
+Any active member of the community can request to become a core team member by asking the core team.
+The core team will vote on it (simple majority).
+The core team strives to be a team in which several perspectives (knowledge, type of organizations) are represented.

-If steering team members cannot reach consensus informally, the question at hand will be forwarded to the steering team meeting.
+If core team members cannot reach consensus informally, the question at hand will be forwarded to the core team meeting.

 ### Joint responsibilities